 Without divulging the deets, the story isn’t far removed from Dante’s Inferno, with Aiko as an understudy for Beatrice.
 Hiroki trudges through the lower depths seeking answers, encountering those he’s slain in the past, forcing him to face his inner demons.
 There is meaning to it all, as there will be the option to choose one of three paths: love, duty and Leeroy Jenkins, enticing repeat plays for some closure.
 Additionally, it’s encouraged to explore each scene for hidden lore of yokai and whatnot, health, stamina and ammo refills, if not for the absolutely stunning mise-en-scene.
 Snob.

-Trek To Yomi PS5 Review - Jigoku
+Trek to Yomi review PS5

-Jigoku?
+Jigoku.
 Source: Screen capture

 Trek To Yomi gameplay is effectively a side-scrolling action game with little variation.
 While the 3D environments capture feudal Japan and Yomi’s essence, movement is often restricted to left and right, predetermined strides.
 Hiroki automatically unsheaths his sword when enemies are present, offering up light and heavy attacks, blocking and parrying.